CTRL-ALT-OP/nebulatk/README.md

 Currently, it exclusively uses the tcl Canvas widget to display visuals, to allow for full transparency support.
 All events, widgets, and functionality has been written either custom or with Pillow.

+# To run project:
+Ensure `pillow` is installed.
+The main file is nebulatk.py.
+When in the main project structure, you can run: python3.xx nebulatk/nebulatk.py
+This runs a sample window.
+To run tests, run `pytest` from the main folder.

 ## Non-TCL functionality:
 1. Non-blocking window mainloop